-On Captiva Island, along Florida’s Gulf Coast, Cayo Costa State Park comes with old-growth forests, mangrove swamps, and oak-palm hammocks.
+Located north of Captiva Island along Florida’s Gulf Coast, Cayo Costa State Park comes with old-growth forests, mangrove swamps, and oak-palm hammocks.
 This part of the Gulf Islands is inaccessible by car; you’ll have to kayak to the park, or jump on a boat.

 If you’ve spent any time on the beaches of Captiva and Sanibel Islands, you’ll be well versed in what to expect at Cayo Costa State Park.
 The dazzling beaches here are perfect for shelling, while the calm turquoise waters offer relaxing swimming and great visibility for snorkeling.

 To get the lay of the land at the Cayo Costa State Park’s amphitheater for educational programs.
 Afterward, enjoy the several nature trails on offer, with the chance to see rare birds.

 Anastasia State Park

 One hour south of Jacksonville near St. Augustine, Anastasia State Park is one of the best Florida state parks on the east coast.
 After crossing Matanzas Bay, explore the barrier island which comprises over 1,600 acres and four miles of beach with barely another soul in sight.

 The park is teeming with opportunities to explore.
 Don’t stress if you brought zero gear: Anastasia State Park rents out bikes, SUPs, kayaks, and even sailboats for those who really want some adventure.
 Jump on the bike and ride along the paved trails.
 Keep your eyes and ears ready to spot a variety of birds from bald eagles to herons.

 There’s a campground with almost 140 sites for those who want to stay overnight.
 Bring your tent or RV and enjoy an evening campfire.